top of page

 I have a studio in the Loft building in San Pedro.

-Errol Gordon
+Errol Gordon - Showcased in "AYTWIT"

 Errol Gordon has studied at the Scottsdale Artist’s School in Scottsdale, Arizona, and he has taken numerous local, national, and international art courses in oil painting, pastels, and sculpture.